Can smart store shelves rescue traditional retailing?

 As traditional retailing is struggling to keep up, questions raise of whether physical shops have any reason to exist at all.
 The physical point-of-sale is not dead, but there’s a risk indeed that it will become less relevant.

-In the mix of efficiency, experience and expertise, the point-of-sale sector adopts today innovations and technology, such as smart shop shelves.
+In the mix of efficiency, experience and expertise, tradidional retail invests in innovations and technology, such as smart shop shelves.
 They can make visits to physical stores better or more relevant.
 Smart phygital puts an end to the all-powerful, all-digital retail sector and the threatened physical retail sector.

-Because physical retailing hasn’t always had great experiences with breakthrough innovation, its aspirations create opportunities for brands.
+Because physical retailing hasn’t always had great experiences with breakthrough innovation, its aspirations create opportunities for brands that depend on brick-and-mortar channels.

 Before you move on